Bella Union Policies

 The principle activities of Bella Union are:

-* Programming and Event Management of multi-venue festival programs;
+* Programming and Event Management within Bella Union at Trades Hall;

 * On-line and venue sales and ticketing for live entertainment;

-* Management and operation of Bella Union, the licensed venue at Trades Hall.
+* Management and operation of Bella Union as the sole licensee at Trades Hall.

 Bella Union can be contacted by